openstack/nova/doc/source/devref/filter_scheduler.rst

 Only hosts that satisfy these requirements will pass the
 |ImagePropertiesFilter|.

-|ComputeCapabilitesFilter| checks if the host satisfies any 'extra specs'
+|ComputeCapabilitiesFilter| checks if the host satisfies any 'extra specs'
 specified on the instance type.
-The 'extra specs' can contain key/value pairs, and the |ComputeCapabilitiesFilter| will only pass hosts whose capabilities satisfy the requested specifications.
+The 'extra specs' can contain key/value pairs.
+The key for the filter is either non-scope format (i.e. no ':' contained), or scope format in capabilities scope (i.e. 'capabilities:xxx:yyy').
+One example of capabilities scope is "capabilities:cpu_info:features", which will match host's cpu features capabilities.
+The |ComputeCapabilitiesFilter| will only pass hosts whose capabilities satisfy the requested specifications.
 All hosts are passed if no 'extra specs' are specified.

 |ComputeFilter| is quite simple and passes any host whose compute service is
 enabled and operational.